 Are your brakes making noises?

 Often, the first indication that something’s wrong with the brakes is an unusual sound.
-It could be a squeal, chatter or grinding sound.
+It could be a squeal, chattering, or grinding sound.
 Some brake pads have a little piece of metal embedded in them that will make a squeal or chirping sound when the brake pads have been worn down to the point that they need to be replaced.
 It’s an early warning indicator.
 When you hear that sound, schedule an appointment at J.C.
 Motors for brake service or repair soon.

 Another warning sign is that your brake pedal may feel soft and spongy – or it may even feel very hard to push in.
 Both could mean trouble.
 And of course, you may get a dashboard brake warning light.

 BUDGET BRAKE PADS.
-You can also get a budget brake pad.
-Sometimes drivers insist on lower cost pads.
-That’s OK if the budget demands it, but you need to be aware of the trade offs.
-Lower grade pads are usually noisier, so you’ll have to live with more noise when you apply the brakes.
-They also tend to generate a lot more brake dust, you know, that dust that accumulates on your wheels.
+You can also get a more budget-friendly brake pad at a cheaper price.
+Sometimes drivers insist on lower-cost pads.
+That’s OK if the budget demands it, but you need to be aware of the trade-offs.
+Lower-grade brake pads are usually noisier, so you’ll have to live with more noise when you apply the brakes.
+They also tend to generate a lot more brake dust – you know, that dust that accumulates on your wheels.
 And they probably won’t last as long either.
 In our opinion, that’s a lot of compromise for just a few dollars in savings.

 BRAKE ROTOR REPLACEMENT.
 Now, if the grooves are too deep or if the rotor has already been resurfaced before, there may not be enough material to resurface and still have a rotor that’s thick enough to safely stop the vehicle.
 In that case, the rotor will have to be replaced.